ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Potassium?

-How much Potassium should I take daily?
+How much Potassium should I take?

 Ready to formulate with Potassium?